Medzhybizh: Turkish rule and later Polish period

 In 1682, Medzhybizh was recaptured by the Poles under Jan Sobieski.
-However, Poles did not regain full control until 1699 because the town was frequently ravaged by ongoing struggles between the Poles and Turks.
+However, they did not regain full control until 1699 because the town was frequently ravaged by ongoing struggles with the Turks.

 After Medzhybizh was recaptured from the Turks, it went through what many consider its golden age during the 17th and 18th centuries.
 Under the Sieniawski family and later the Czartoryski family, the town prospered.
 Medzhybizh successfully defended itself from several Haidamak attacks.
 By the mid-18th century, Medzhybizh was the seat of power in Podilia Province.
 It had a population of nearly 5,000, of which there were 2,500 Jews.

 Tadeusz Kościuszko in Medzhybizh

-In 1790, the 45-year-old Kościuszko, who garrisoned here, fell in love with 18-year-old Tekla Zurowska.
-There are known several love letters.
-Due to age and apparent lack of financial resources on the side of Kościuszko, the parents didn't consent to wedlock, despite the fact the love was reciprocated.
+In 1790, the 45-year-old Kościuszko, who was garrisoned here, fell in love with 18-year-old Tekla Zurowska.
+There are several known love letters.
+Due to the age gap and apparent lack of financial resources on the side of Kościuszko, Zurowska's parents didn't consent to a marriage, despite the fact the love was reciprocated.